worthingtonse/WEST-Protocol/O. Key Manager.md

 init_mode = 1
 ```

-Key Manager can also mint and destroy coins.
+Key Manager can also mint coins.
 A treasurer key is needed for that purpose.

 The full list of possible arguments: